josephmontes/wOBAvs.xwOBA/README.md

 | 2019      | Delino DeShields | 0.315| 0.276 | 0.039  | 15.0%    | 3.8%    | 11.3%   | 10.2%   | NA           |

 ### NOTES
-- the average d_wOBA for this group is still .27 (wOBA/xwOBA)
+- The average d_wOBA for this group is still .023
-  - They are outperforming their wOBA at an above average rate
-- the uper 75th percentile value for PFB% is:
-  - average:
-- the upeer 75th percentile value for OGB% is:
-  - average:
+  - wOBA = .345/ xwOBA = .322
+  - The overall average d_wOBA = .012, which means that this group of hitters is outperforming their xwOBA by 108% more than average!
+- The average sprint speed for this group is 27.38 ft/s
+  - The overall average sprint speed in my dataset is 27.5 ft/s

-### Player Spotlight
+### PLAYER SPOTLIGHT
-#### Isaac Paredes
+### Isaac Paredes
   - In his first 2 years, his wOBA has notably outperformed his xwOBA despite having below average sprint speed (26.1 ft/s)

 ![Screenshot 2023-10-01 004943](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/38ab2bcb-cd36-4766-ba2d-382725ab3bee)

+- Paredes has displayed a skill to Pull Flyballs, which leads to him being very likely to outperform his xwOBA, despite being a slower runner
   - This makes him a prime example of a batter that cannot be described as 'getting lucky' because of his wOBA/xwOBA difference
-  - He has displayed a skill to pull fly balls which drives this difference

 - Here is the wOBA/xwOBA breakdown by batted ball type for Isaac Paredes in 2022 & 2023

 ##### 2022